seinecle/blog/_posts/2023-06-26-contributing-to-gephi.md

 Well, that is super interesting to get close to the core of the Gephi app and community!
 This is the place where you could learn about the things brewing for the next months, and suggest contributions you can make: in skills, time, money, credit, etc.

 **I would like to emphasize that on this channel the most important are contributions (things you can do), not suggestions (things others should do...).
-The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)**
+The entire group of Gephi core contributors are pretty overwhelmed already, let's give them some help, not a wishlist! :-)**

 ## Are you a consultant / free-lancer / slasher?